What Functions Can Graph Neural Networks Generate?: Formal statement and proof of

-\section{Formal Statement and Proof of \cref{prop: informal}}
+\section{Formal statement and proof of \cref{prop: informal}}

-To compare the effect of different aggregations, we define Extended-GNN analogous to \cref{def: gnn} as follows. \begin{definition}[Extended-GNN] An Extended Graph Neural Network (Extended-GNN) is an iterative mechanism that generates a sequence of functions $H^{(k)}$, $k\geq 0$, over $\G_{n,d}$ in the following manner.
-For $G=([n],W,X)\in\G_{n,d}$, the function $H^{(k)}(W,X)=(h_1^{(k)}(W,X),\ldots,h_n^{(k)}(W,X))$ is given as
+To formalise a GNN with aggregator operator \eqref{AGG}, we define the Extended-GNN analogous to \cref{def: gnn} as follows. \begin{definition}[Extended-GNN] An Extended Graph Neural Network (Extended-GNN) is an iterative mechanism that generates a sequence of functions $E^{(k)}$, $k\geq 0$, over $\G_{n,d}$ in the following manner.
+For $G=([n],W,X)\in\G_{n,d}$, the function $E^{(k)}(W,X)=(e_1^{(k)}(W,X),\ldots,e_n^{(k)}(W,X))$ is given as

-for some functions $\Phi_k,\,k\geq 1$, where for each $k$, the outputs of $\Phi_k$ lie in some Euclidean vector space.
-Moreover, we say that a graph function $F$ is generated by a Extended-GNN, if there exists a Extended-GNN and a finite $k\geq 0$ such that $H^{(k)}(W,X)=F(W,X)$ for all $G=([n],W,X)\in \G_{n,d}$. \end{definition} \begin{proposition}[Formal Version of \cref{prop: informal}] Function $F$ over $\G_{n,d}$ can be generated by a GNN if and only if it can be generated by an Extended-GNN. \end{proposition} \begin{proof} Suppose $h_i^{(k)}\in\R^{\alpha_k}$ for $k\geq0$ and fix some MEF $\psi_k\in \Psi_{\alpha_{k-1}+1,n-1}$, defined in \cref{def: cef}.
-Also note that candidates for MEFs are provided in \cref{prop: cef}.
-As the first step, we claim that there exists a function $\Theta_k$ such that